evkx/evkx.github.io/content/models/xpeng/g6/G6_AWD_Performance/_index.md

 ## Interior

 The interior of the XPENG G6 AWD Performance is designed with a minimalistic aesthetic, featuring medium-quality materials throughout.
 The split-level center console separates the driver and passenger, offering convenient storage options and enhanced functionality.
+You can choose between several interior designs.

 ### Seats